 A liquid avalanche that never quits, the North’s showcase waterfall each day sends 100 million tonnes of the Nahanni River down a 30-storey face.

-So perfect it seems planned, this road-accessible cascade is just outside the little village of Kakisa.
+So perfect it seems planned, this road-accessible cascade is just outside the little village of Kakisa, a five-minute turnoff of Highway 1.
 It occurs where the Kakisa River jumps off an ancient coral reef, forming a crescent-shaped, 17-metre-high curtain of spray.

-A mandatory stop on the drive North of Sixty, this booming, 10-storey spillover on the Hay River is the centerpiece of Twin Falls Territorial Park, not far from Enterprise.
+This booming, 10-storey spillover on the Hay River can be found just off of Highway 1 and it's the centerpiece of Twin Falls Territorial Park, not far from Enterprise.
 Shockingly, in 2003, an American daredevil kayaked the falls – and lived.

 Roaring directly beneath the Mackenzie Highway not far from the community of Jean Marie River, flashy, splashy Sambaa Deh Falls gets deserved attention from motorists.
-And here's a bonus: Take a stroll upstream and you’ll come to Coral Falls, a sweeter, shyer falls that you’ll likely have all to yourself.
+Roughly one kilometre upstream, there is another waterfall - Coral Falls, a sweeter, shyer falls that invites fossil-seekers.

 Not far from the Canol Trail west of Norman Wells, Carcajou Falls splashes over a stony escarpment, sending spray into the mountain air.
-It's considered one of the most idyllic waterfalls in the Northland, and it's almost never visited – except by lucky adventurers like you.
+It's considered one of the most idyllic waterfalls in the Northland, and it's almost never visited.